By Wayne L. Westcott

 Other examples of momentum-assisted movements that are not recommended include bouncing the barbell off the chest during bench presses and bouncing in the bottom position of barbell squats.
 Although these rebound actions allow the use of heavier weight loads, they increase the injury potential and should not be practiced.

 As shown in Table 1, all three training groups made statistically significant and similar improvements (22-23 pounds) in overall strength.
-Based on these findings, it would appear that 4-second, 6-second, and 8-second repetitions performed on weight stack machines are equally effective for improving muscle strength.
+Based on these findings, it would appear that 4-second, 6-second, and 8-second exercise repetition speeds performed on weight stack machines are equally effective for improving muscle strength.

 It is also noted that all three groups used moderate to slow training speeds.
 That is, the lifting and lowering movements ranged from a moderate movement speed of 60 degrees per second to a relatively slow speed of 30 degrees per second for most of the exercises.